 Main Proposal

+Option A:

 It is proposed to redesign the NAL unit header as follows:

 The first byte consists of syntax element nuh_layer_id.
 For this syntax element, values 188 onwards are forbidden (or are reserved).
 Value 0 to 126, inclusive are defined to have meaning same as currently in VVC WD for independent layers.
 Additionally values 127 to 187, inclusive are reserved – to be possibly used for spatial/ view/ SNR scalability later.